 Keep in mind this will disconnect all of your Bluetooth accessories including your mouse/keyboard.
 Make sure you have a wired keyboard/mouse for Mac desktops.

-In macOS Monterey
+In macOS Monterey and later

 If you’re still having trouble with Bluetooth issues, you can reset your Mac’s Bluetooth Module:

 The option + shift + click on the Bluetooth icon in the menu bar (detailed below) doesn’t show a Bluetooth reset option in Monterey and later so you’ll need to run a Terminal command.

 - Open Terminal